evidhai/notes-techpechu-com/pages/Cloudformation.md

 		- It can't say will the update will be succeed or not
 	- Deletion policy
-		- Policy to say what happens to resources when the cloudformation template is deleted -
+		- Policy to say what happens to resources when the cloudformation template is deleted
+		- #+BEGIN_NOTE
+		  Default option is Delete , all resources will be deleted
+		  #+END_NOTE
+		- DeletionPolicy = Retain
+			- preserve the resources on case of template deletion -
 	-
 	-